 Keep a signature on file

 Post office lines are the worst.
 Usually, if you receive specific types of mail such as insured items that need your signature, you’ll have to go to the counter and sign for them.
-With USPS PO Box Premium Services, however, you keep a signature on file and avoid all of the hassle (and the lines).
+With USPS PO Box premium services, you keep a signature on file and avoid all of the hassle (and the lines).

-The USPS usually charges a deposit for the first two keys to your PO Box.
+The USPS usually charges a deposit for the first two keys to your box.
 Want to save a few dollars?
-Set up your PO Box at a post office that offers premium services since they wave this fee.
-Keep in mind you’ll still have to cover the $6 fee for any additional keys.
+Set up your box at a post office that offers premium services (they waive this fee).
+Keep in mind you’ll still have to cover the $8 fee for any additional keys.

 Even with all of its advantages, getting a PO Box does have some drawbacks.